JL421/USUS/README.md

  - New USUS package files must be downloaded or created and placed in the Packages Repo folder.
  - There is currently no email reporting functionality, this will be added soon in an Add-On Script
+ - Powershell v3 or above is required for proper functionality

 -----